PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-07 17:22:21
+Last updated: 2024-04-07 17:22:54
-Random Quote: Sometimes a truce is the most important part of a war. - Professor
+Random Quote: You know what the happiest animal in the world is?
+It's a goldfish.
+It's got a 10 second memory.
+Be a goldfish! - Rebecca Welton